 There is a point where every blogger opens their blog, looks at it and thinks “I hate this.”
 It is probably fine, but maybe something about it isn’t working the way you want it to or, maybe it looks dated, or maybe it doesn’t translate well to mobile platforms.
 The thing is Rome wasn’t built in a day and neither is a good blog.
 Starting a blog is easy, all you have to do is sign up.
 Making your blog really good, well that takes a little more effort.

-That was definitely the case for my blog, Four Letter was easy enough to launch but it continues to be a work in progress.
+That was definitely the case for my blog, Four Letter was easy enough to launch but like all creative and technological endeavours it continues to be a work in progress.
 Although I was excited to start, there was a three and a half year learning curve for me to get Four Letter Word letter word to where it is now, and has changed a lot since those early days in terms of both content and layout.

 One of the biggest challenges I faced launching Four Letter Word, aside for deciding what it was going to be about, was getting it to look the way I wanted it to.
 Despite my background in visual art, and my supernatural ability to unhealthily obsess about anything design related, initially I was pretty ambivalent about how Four Letter Word looked.
 Frankly, I didn’t think I would be working on it for longer than the required semester and I had a lot of other school related things on my plate, so I didn’t spend too much time worrying about it.